AmpereComputingAI/ampere_model_library/classification/inception_v4/README.md

 This folder contains the script to run Inception v4 on ImageNet classification task.\
-Variant supplied below in three different precisions accepts input of shape 299x299.
+Variant supplied below in two different precisions accepts input of shape 299x299.

 The original paper on the architecture is available here: https://arxiv.org/pdf/1602.07261.pdf